open/close all folders

 - Heroic Bastard: She was the illegitimate daughter of Baffo.

-- Wicked Stepmother: Her stepmother in Venice is implied to be one, since her stepmother wanted to marry her off.
+- Wicked Stepmother: Her stepmother in Venice is implied to be one, since she wanted to marry her off.

 - You Remind Me of X: Hürrem tells Cecilia that she reminds her of a person she knew time ago.
 Hürrem is referring to herself.